-And, if you’ve ever been stalled and not sure why, I’m sharing this mistake that I made so that you can have all the info and be aware!
+And, if you’ve ever been stalled and not sure why, then I’m sharing a mistake that I made so that you can have all the info!

-You can use Diet Doctor’s Low Carb Sweetener Chart to check other sweeteners.
+Here’s a Low Carb Sweetener Chart to check other sweeteners

 One helpful low carb sweetener chart from Diet Doctor is below.
 It gives a nice summary of what is known in research about how different sweeteners impact most people’s weight, blood sugar, and insulin.